nanoaquino/challengeGlobant/README.md

 - **Swagger Documentation:** The API documentation UI (Swagger) is not yet enabled.
 Flasgger was attempted but not working; needs troubleshooting or alternative.
 - **CSV Upload Limit:** If more than 1000 records are uploaded for employees, the process should be stopped or handled in batches.
 Currently, only up to 1000 records are accepted per request.

+## Data Folder

+The `data` folder contains sample CSV files used for testing the API endpoints.
+These files can be used to verify the upload and batch insert functionalities:

+- `departments.csv`: Example data for departments.
+- `jobs.csv`: Example data for jobs.
+- `employees.csv`: Example data for employees.

 ## Notes